NNPDF/apfelcomb/README.md

 where `APPL\_PATH` is defined in Makefile.am, `<setname>` is the corresponding COMMONDATA SetName specified in the grids table, and `<applgrid>` is specified in the field described above.

-#Important note
-If your FK table consists of more than one subgrid to be merged into a single table, then the ordering of the subgrids in their subgrid **id** is vital.
-The `merge\_allgrids.py` script will merge the subgrids in order of their **id**.
-So if you are constructing an FK table for a merged W+/W-/Z dataset, it is crucial that the ordering of the corresponding W+/W-/Z subgrids in id matches the ordering in COMMONDATA.

 ### Implementing a new DIS or DYP subgrid

 New DIS or DYP subgrids should be entered respectively into the `dis\_subgrids` or `dyp\_subgrids` tables of the apfelcomb database.